JoseDeFreitas/CodewarsLogger/README.md

 - A Codewars account.
 - A GitHub account.

-Important things to note: **you must have registered into Codewars using the GitHub OAuth option** and **you must sign in to Codewars before running the program** so GitHub won't ask you to confirm the sign in with a code.
-The Firefox Driver can't accomplish this because the code is sent to your email direction.
+Important things to note: if you want to use the program without modifying it and as-is, **you must have registered into Codewars using the GitHub OAuth option** and **you must sign in to Codewars before running the program** so GitHub won't ask you to confirm the sign in with a code.
+The Firefox driver can't accomplish this because the code is sent to your email address.

+If you registered into Codewars using its own registration system instead of the GitHub OAuth method, you can change the file to receive and sign in with your Codewars credentials.
+You can read the section "[use Codewars credentials instead of GitHub's]()" to know how to do this.

 ### All-in-one method

 To use this program you just need an initial configuration.
-After that, you just have to sit and watch everything copying automatically.
+After that, you just have to sit down and watch everything being pulled automatically.
 Below is the ordered list of steps you must follow to get all working:

 1. Click on the green button "Use this template".
 2. Choose a name for your repository and click on "Create repository from template".
-3. Clone or add remotely to the pull the new repository locally in your machine.
+3. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [add remotely](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories) to pull the new repository locally in your machine.
-4. Move to the `CodewarsGitHubLogger`folder.
+4. Move to the `CodewarsGitHubLogger` folder.
-5. Run the program doing `dotnet run -- YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD`.
+5. Run the program by writing `dotnet run -- YOUR_CODEWARS_USERNAME YOUR_GITHUB_USERNAME YOUR_GITHUB_PASSWORD` in your command line.
    - Optionally you can append the flag `-i` or `--index` as the last argument to create an index file.
-6. Wait for the program to complete.
+6. Wait for the program to complete (you'll see a message that indicates the completion status).
 7. Add all the files to the stage, commit them and push them to your repository.

 (Optional step): add the folder `CodewarsGitHubLogger` to the `.gitignore` file.
 This is useful if you